-- Improve the efficiency of your manual reviews: While most ecommerce fraud prevention software is designed to automatically approve or decline actions (login, payment, or signups), the technology can also help your manual review team gain more information to make better-informed decisions.
-Some retailers even use the tools to check questions coming from the support channels, to ensure they’re not targeted by social engineering attacks.
+- Improve the efficiency of your manual reviews: While most ecommerce fraud prevention software is designed to automatically approve or decline actions (logins, payments, or signups), the technology can also help your manual review team gain more information to make better-informed decisions.
+Some retailers even use the tools to check questions coming from support channels to look out for social engineering attacks.

 Choosing the Right Ecommerce Fraud Detection Software